penguintutor/lc-building/README.md

 size shapes.
 These may need to be edit in Inkscape before burning, or choose an "N friendly" template

+### Single texture per wall
+Currently only allows a single texture per wall which covers entire wall.
+For split walls (eg. half brick half render) then split into multiple walls

 ### Delay in updating the info box
 Under some circumstances when an object is selected there may be a delay before the information box in the bottom right is updated.
 It is unknown why this is,